 Repetition.
 Repetition.
 Repetition.

-Patterns are simply repetition.
-As you explore with your camera, a simpler way to find patterns is to start looking for objects or shapes that are repeated.
+Patterns are repetition.
+As you explore with your camera, start looking for objects or shapes that repeat.

-Once you start noticing when shapes in the scene occur more than once, you’ll be able to spot patterns that might work well in a photograph.
+You’ll start noticing when shapes in the scene occur more than once.
+And you’ll be able to spot patterns that might work well in a photograph.

 Patterns can be both expected and normal, or unusual.
-The first step is simply learning how to recognize them in order to use pattern as a composition tool.
+The first step is learning how to recognize them.
+Then you can use patterns as a composition tool.